strontic/strontic.github.io/xcyclopedia/library/gpscript.dll-3B0D76BC825E6BBF6EB8CEDB5DADE72A.md

 ## Possible Misuse

 *The following table contains possible examples of `gpscript.dll` being misused.
-While `gpscript.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `gpscript.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --